 The yellow squash adds color and texture, but it’s also high in potassium (especially important on a low carb diet) and Vitamin A.

-You can substitute any greens in the soup, but I went with swiss chard in my soup recipe because it holds up better in liquids than spinach, which tends to turn the broth muddy – and it’s much lower in carbs than kale.
+You can substitute any greens in the soup (EXCEPT KALE WHICH IS HIGH IN CARBS,) but I went with swiss chard in my keto chicken soup recipe because it holds up better in liquids than spinach, which tends to turn the broth muddy.
 I also love the texture and color of the swiss chard stalks, and the fact that it’s low in calories and carbs but incredibly nutrient dense.

 Garlic, onion, sundried tomatoes not only add flavor but are also powerful antioxidants and contain immune boosting compounds just in time for cold and flu season!